 - Each User can create up to 3 containers at any given time.
 If you need another one, you need to delete one first. - Containers have a lifecycle, and can be "running" or "stopped".
-SciServer keeps Containers running for a certain period of time, even if the User is not actively working with it, to ensure that when a user comes back to it, it starts up nice and fast without delays. - Running Containers consume system resources like memory etc, so after 24hrs (TBC) the Container will be stopped.
-This has two effects: - If code was running, it will be terminated - It will take a bit longer to start up the Container next time it is accessed - SciServer could, and sometimes does, delete containers that have not been used for a long time.
-This frees up storage resources. - Whereas data (files, folders) can be stored "in" the container, you should never do this for any data that you need to keep.
+SciServer keeps Containers running for a certain period of time, even if the User is not actively working with it, to ensure that when a user comes back to it, it starts up nice and fast without delays. - Running Containers consume system resources like memory etc., and run on an environment with inherent risk of failure.
+We do not make any guarantees on the lifetime of a container and they are subject to be terminated without notice.
+Any data stored on a container's ephemeral filesystem (as opposed to user and data volumes) is subject to loss. - Whereas data (files, folders) can be stored "in" the container, you should never do this for any data that you need to keep.
 Always store data files in the "Storage" or "Temporary" storage pools, which are external to the container.
 Data in these storage pools are accessible when all containers are closed or deleted, and the same data is accessible across any containers that includes those Volume Containers in their environment.